hxn6770-2k/Website-porfolio/README.md

 - **LinkedIn:** [Vivian Nguyen](https://www.linkedin.com/in/viviannguyen726/)
 - **GitHub:** [hxn6770-2k](https://github.com/hxn6770-2k)

+## Acknowledgements

+This website was built using the [iPortfolio](https://bootstrapmade.com/iportfolio-bootstrap-portfolio-websites-template/) template by [BootstrapMade.com](https://bootstrapmade.com/).
+The template was customized to fit my personal portfolio needs.

+### Template License

+The iPortfolio template is provided by BootstrapMade under the [BootstrapMade License](https://bootstrapmade.com/license/).

+For more details on the licensing terms, please refer to the [license agreement](https://bootstrapmade.com/license/) provided by BootstrapMade.

 ---

 Thank you for visiting my ePortfolio.
 I look forward to connecting with you!